Presidents Cup Competition

 Regional and National Obligations

-Teams representing VYSA at each of the competitions; Region 1 and National Finals must observe all US Youth Soccer rules and guidelines for those events.
+Teams representing VYSA at each of the competitions; East Region and National Finals must observe all US Youth Soccer rules and guidelines for those events.
 If it is determined that a team or its players have violated these rules and guidelines, a fine of up to $500 may be imposed by VYSA.
-This amount is above any fine amount that Region 1 or US Youth Soccer may impose.
+This amount is above any fine amount that East Region or US Youth Soccer may impose.

 Any amount owed by a team in connection with a Presidents Cup event is an obligation of the team’s club.
 If any amount remains unpaid after notice to the team and the team’s club, VYSA may place the club and all of its teams in bad standing, rendering them ineligible to compete in any VYSA-sanctioned event.

-Home and Away Designations
+Seeding and Home and Away Designations

 As a condition of acceptance into the competition, applicants must agree to play anywhere they are scheduled within the Commonwealth of Virginia and the District of Columbia.
 Team officials are expected to inform their players and parents of this requirement prior to entering the competition.
 Game sites are assigned (and may be re-assigned) by the Presidents Cup Chairman, taking into account field availability, referee availability, travel distances, weather considerations, scheduling efficiency.
 This shall not be grounds for protest.

-Three (3) officials shall be assigned for each match.
+In all games: Three (3) officials shall be assigned for each match.

 If an assigned official fails to appear at a match within 15 minutes of the scheduled kick-off time, the coaches must try to agree to a substitute, and play the game.
 If the game is played, the results shall be official and no protest will be honored regarding the use of a substitute official or outcome of the game.
 If it is not possible to come to an agreement on a substitute official or if none of the three officials are available 15 minutes after the scheduled kick off time, the game will be rescheduled by the Cup committee and disagreement with the new scheduled time and place will not be grounds for protest.